 By Rabbi Corey Helfand

-Rabbi Corey Helfand is rabbi of Ohr Kodesh Congregation in Chevy Chase.
+Rabbi Corey Helfand leads Ohr Kodesh Congregation in Chevy Chase.